Container crane

-A container crane (also container handling gantry crane or ship-to-shore crane) is a type of large dockside gantry crane found at container terminals for loading and unloading intermodal containers from container ships.
+A container crane, also known as a container-handling gantry crane or ship-to-shore (STS) crane, is a type of large dockside gantry crane found at container terminals for loading and unloading intermodal containers from container ships.

 Container cranes consist of a supporting framework that can traverse the length of a quay or yard on a rail track.
 Instead of a hook, they are equipped with a specialized handling tool called a spreader.
 The spreader can be lowered on top of a container and locks onto the container's four locking points ("corner castings") using a twistlock mechanism.
 Cranes normally transport a single container at once, but some newer cranes have the capability to pick up two to four 20-foot containers at once.

 History

 Cranes were used in harbors starting in the Middle Ages (see crane: harbor usage and list of historical harbour cranes).
 Modern inter-modal containerization emerged in the mid-1950s from transport strategies developed in the Second World War and the Korean War, and the development of specialized cranes paralleled developments in containerization.

-The first container crane was built by PACECO Corp. for Matson at the Encinal Terminal in Alameda, California in 1959.
+The first container crane was built by PACECO Corp. for Matson Navigation at the Encinal Terminal in Alameda, California in 1959.